inetfuture/technote/daily_report.md

 ```

 NOTE: the `doc` and `#11`, `#14` etc are links, when you mention something, if they have external related resources, better to link them.
 On the contrast, just write *Fix bug #11* is not friendly, you're forcing your leader to manually navigate, which is a wast of time.

+# Don't Break the Rule

+No matter if you were free so you learned some new knowledge or you were too busy with tasks, **always send the daily report, there is no execuse to skip**.